Back to Blog

 Frequently Asked Questions

 What time does The Beat typically take the stage?
-Doors usually open at Middlesbrough Town Hall around 7:00 PM.
-If there's a supporting act, they will likely start around 7:30 PM or 8:00 PM, playing for about 30-45 minutes.
-The Beat typically take the stage between 8:45 PM and 9:15 PM, finishing their set around 10:30 PM to 11:00 PM.
+Doors for The Beat's performance at Middlesbrough Town Hall are expected to open around 7:00 PM.
+If there is a supporting act, they will likely begin their set around 7:30 PM or 8:00 PM, playing for approximately 30-45 minutes.
+The Beat are generally anticipated to take the stage between 8:45 PM and 9:00 PM, with their performance concluding around 10:30 PM or 11:00 PM, depending on the encore.

 ATMs and payment options?
-ATMs are available in the town centre, a short walk from the venue.
-The Town Hall and most bars within will accept card payments, but it’s always a good idea to carry some cash for smaller purchases or in case of any card machine issues.
-Venue pricing for drinks can be expected to be standard concert prices.
+ATMs are readily available in Middlesbrough town centre, with several located near the Town Hall.
+The venue is likely to accept card payments for merchandise and bar purchases, but it's always wise to carry some cash for smaller vendors or in case of any unforeseen payment issues.
+Venue pricing for drinks and merchandise will be in line with typical concert venue rates.

 Top Tips for The Beat at Middlesbrough Town Hall

-To make your experience seeing The Beat at Middlesbrough Town Hall truly unforgettable, here are some tailored tips:
+To make your evening with The Beat at Middlesbrough Town Hall truly unforgettable, here are some insider tips:

 Ready for an Unforgettable Evening?